What is well-being? What is its significance in personal life, ethics, and public policy? We seek the best philosophical answers to these questions.

 - One 1-hour class and one 2-hour class per week.
 The classes mix more formal lecture components with less formal seminar components.

-Texts: Guy Fletcher, The Philosophy of Well-Being: an introduction (Routledge, 2016); and Guy Fletcher (ed.), Routledge Handbook of the Philosophy of Well-Being (Routledge, 2016).
+Guy Fletcher (ed.), Routledge Handbook of the Philosophy of Well-Being (Routledge, 2016)

 - Graduate Attributes Emphasised

 - Lifelong learning, Scholarship, Communication, Critical thinking, Ethics, Research,